 Senior Event Manager

-Melanie Segal is an Event Manager and Designer, with 12 years of experience.
-She has pretty much planned or designed every type of event, including experiential marketing and sporting events, such as the TO2015 Pan Am/Parapan Am Games.
+Melanie Segal joined Camp Quality in 2016.
+She has an extensive background in Event Management and Design, including experiential marketing and sporting events, such the TO2015 Pan Am/Parapan Am Games.
 Melanie is excited to focus her creativity and energy on CQ – to be able to provide meaningful experiences, uplifting community and social opportunities through events, while raising funds for a cause that is dear to her heart.

 Randi Thomson joined Camp Quality in April 2014 as part-time Accountant.
 She has been working in Finance/Accounting for over 15 years in other industries such as Packaged Goods and Food & Beverage.
 More recently she has worked with a variety of children’s charities which is where her passion is.
 She has 2 young boys who keep her busy and with whom she enjoys spending time.